FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 This is a SHA256 of the entire block.
 Clicking it displays the Admin Block itself which contains:

 * Partial Hash and Full Hash represent the "BackReferenceHash" or LookupHash.
-* This particular examples includes 5 entries
+* This particular example includes five entries
 * The Previous Block hash is also included
 * The Raw binary is the fully serialized admin block
 * The JSON Data